How to Pay Back a Reverse Mortgage

 What happens if the loan balance is more than the home's value?

 One of the unique features of reverse mortgages is that they are nonrecourse loans.
-This means:
+You or your heirs won't ever owe more than what the home is worth.

 Common situations that trigger repayment